 Design, iteration, and implementation

 After a preliminary discussion about how to implement the selection feature, we decided to go for a lightbox-style format.
-We put together an initial mockup and uploaded it to GitHub and Slack for review:
+We put together an initial mockup and shared it for review:

 Taking this feedback into account, we were able to start tweaking the initial design.
 We placed the items in columns to help reduce the amount of vertical scrolling.
 We also included the option to ignore managed packages, and added a reminder about including related metadata types.
-(We’ll be adding extra features, such as the date/time filter mentioned above, in a future release.)
-Here’s the updated design:
+Here’s where we got to:

 Within a matter of days we’d designed, iterated, and implemented a new feature — all thanks to the strong communication channels between our development team and our users.
 It certainly beats developing and releasing a feature only to find that it doesn’t help anybody or that you’ve overlooked something critical.